Rover 200 / 25: Rover 200 (R3; 1995–1999)

 The Rover 200, codenamed R3, was smaller than the Honda-based R8 cars.
 This was due to Rover's need to replace the ageing Metro, which by now was 15 years old.
-Although some elements of the previous 200 / 400 were carried over (most notably the front structure, heater, steering and front suspension), it was by-and-large an all-new car that had been developed by Rover.
-Honda did provide early body design support as a result of moving production of the Honda Concerto from Longbridge to Swindon, freeing up capacity for 60,000 units at Rover.
-At this point, the car had a cut-down version of the previous car's rear floor and suspension and was codenamed SK3.
+Although some elements of the previous 200 / 400 were carried over (most notably the front structure, heater, steering and front suspension).
+Honda were contracted by Rover to provide tooling and feasibility experts working alongside their Rover colleagues both in Japan and in the Design Studio at Canley.
+This was also at a time when Honda were moving production of the Honda Concerto replacement from Longbridge to Swindon, freeing up capacity for 60,000 units at Rover.
+At this point, the car had a cut-down version of the previous car's rear floor and suspension and was codenamed SK3 but was not sufficiently profitable.

-Lack of boot space and other factors led to Rover reengineering the rear end to take a modified form of the Maestro rear suspension and the product was renamed R3.
+After a delay, to consider several options to maintain production volumes at Longbridge, the SK3 project was revised by the Rover Engineering Team.
+The major change being a Maestro/Montego derived H-frame rear suspension package that allowed fitment of a fuel tank, a full-size spare wheel and an exhaust silencer whilst retaining a good-sized boot, as opposed to only 3-out-of-4 that the carry-over R8 rear suspension allowed in the SK3 package.
+This also saved over £100 per car allowing the project to be approved for production.
+The new programme was renamed R3, to align with other programmes.

 By the time the car was launched, Honda and Rover had already been "divorced" after the BMW takeover the previous year.
 The new 200 used K-series petrol engines, most notably the 1.8 L VVC version from the MGF, and L-series diesel engine.
-During the mid-1990s the L-series was a very competitive engine, regarded as second only to the Volkswagen TDI in overall performance, and an improvement over the R8's XUD - particularly in fuel economy, while almost matching it for refinement.
+In the mid-1990s the L-series was a very competitive engine, regarded as second only to the Volkswagen TDI in overall performance, and an improvement over the R8's XUD - particularly in fuel economy, while almost matching it for refinement.

 Launched with 1.4i 16v (105 PS) and 1.6i 16v (111 PS) petrol engines and 2.0 turbodiesel (86 PS and intercooled 105 PS versions) engines, the range grew later to include a 1.1i (60 PS) and 1.4i 8v (75 PS) engines and also 1.8 16v units in standard (120 PS) and variable valve formats (145 PS).
 R65 Peugeot/Rover Manual gearboxes carried over from the R8 Rover 200 were available across the range and a CVT option was available on the 1.6i 16v unit.